Content

 Our thickening shampoo with saw palmetto is a great starting point and doesn’t require a prescription.

-Considering finasteride for hair loss or BPH but worried about its effects on sperm?
-Here’s what you need to know about its potential impact on male fertility and what steps to take if you have concerns:
+Considering finasteride for hair loss or BPH, but worried about its effects on sperm?
+Here’s the bottom line on finasteride and male fertility:

 Finasteride may affect fertility.
 This is rare.
-But because of its effects on male sex hormones, finasteride can impact male fertility, potentially making it more difficult to conceive.
-Some men may have reduced ejaculate volume or sperm concentration, whereas morphology and motility aren’t known to be affected.
+But since it directly affects male sex hormones, finasteride can impact male fertility, potentially making it more difficult to conceive.
+Some men may have reduced ejaculate volume or sperm concentration, but morphology and motility aren’t known to be affected.

 It’s reversible.
-Research shows that finasteride discontinuation leads to improvements in sperm DNA and sperm count, with noticeable recovery in cases of azoospermia and severe oligospermia within six months.
+Finasteride discontinuation leads to improvements in sperm DNA and sperm count, with noticeable recovery within 6 months.

 A healthcare professional can help.
 If you’re concerned about the effects of finasteride on your fertility, it’s essential to discuss this with your healthcare provider.
 They can go over alternative treatments or necessary precautions tailored to your personal health and family-planning goals.